Garuda: Buddhism

 Jataka stories describe them to be residents of Nagadipa or Seruma.

-The Garuda are enemies to the nāga, a race of intelligent serpent- or dragon-like beings, whom they hunt.
+The Garuda are enemies to the nāga, a race of intelligent serpent-like beings or dragon-like beings, whom they hunt.
 The Garudas at one time caught the nāgas by seizing them by their heads; but the nāgas learned that by swallowing large stones, they could make themselves too heavy to be carried by the Garudas, wearing them out and killing them from exhaustion.
 This secret was divulged to one of the Garudas by the ascetic Karambiya, who taught him how to seize a nāga by the tail and force him to vomit up his stone (Pandara Jātaka, J.518).

 The Garudas were among the beings appointed by Śakra to guard Mount Sumeru and the heaven from the attacks of the asuras.

 13th century Cham sculpture depicts Garuda devouring a nāga serpent.

 In the Maha-samaya Sutta (Digha Nikaya 20), the Buddha is shown making temporary peace between the Nagas and the Garudas.

 In the Qing dynasty fiction The Story of Yue Fei (1684), Garuda sits at the head of the Buddha's throne.
 But when a celestial bat (an embodiment of the Aquarius constellation) flatulates during the Buddha's expounding of the Lotus Sutra, Garuda kills her and is exiled from paradise.
 He is later reborn as Song dynasty General Yue Fei.
 The bat is reborn as Lady Wang, wife of the traitor Prime Minister Qin Hui, and is instrumental in formulating the "Eastern Window" plot that leads to Yue's eventual political execution.
 The Story of Yue Fei plays on the legendary animosity between Garuda and the Nagas when the celestial bird-born Yue Fei defeats a magic serpent who transforms into the unearthly spear he uses throughout his military career.
 Literary critic C. T. Hsia explains the reason why Qian Cai, the book's author, linked Yue with Garuda is because of the homology in their Chinese names.
 Yue Fei's courtesy name is Pengju (鵬舉).
 A Peng (鵬) is a giant mythological bird likened to the Middle Eastern roc.
 Garuda's Chinese name is Great Peng, the Golden-Winged Illumination King (大鵬金翅明王).